ellakoa/postcard-poem/content/posts/sweet-nothings.md

 description: >-
   Fredville Park Nonnington, where trees have been allowed to be trees and mature in all their finery.
-There are some very elderly sweet chestnut trees, their trunks have become knarled and twisted in the most fantastical way.
+There are some very elderly sweet chestnut trees, their trunks have become gnarled and twisted in the most fantastical way.

   This couple stand quite close together, their crowns touching, how sweet is that?
 collection: Wonderful Britain
 aspect: landscape
 image: /img/sweet-nothings-main-blog-picture-1-.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
-alt: "111"
+alt: A pair of ancient sweet chestnut trees, their trunks are gnarled and twisted in a most fantastical way.
 poem: |-
   We have grown old together you and I
   You’ve lost your shape, but so have I.